psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshot--(ex-NoHolograms)/Readme.md

-# Clean Screenshot Mod v1.15.10 for Elite Dangerous 4.0 Update 15.02  (ex No Holograms Mod)
+# Clean Screenshots Mod v1.15.11 for Elite Dangerous 4.0 Update 15.02  (ex No Holograms Mod)

 ### by CMDR Fred89210<br><br>

-**The mod changes its name to *'Clean Screenshot Mod'* in order to be able to add new features to it while remaining consistent**
+**The mod changes its name to *'Clean Screenshots Mod'* in order to be able to add new features to it while remaining consistent**
+<br><br><br>

+**Release Notes:**
+- Fixed "Show Mod Status In Game"

+- Ready for Update 15.02
+- The mod changes its name to Clean Screenshots Mod in order to be able to add new features to it while remaining consistent
+- Added a function to hide the tire tracks of the SRV in order to take clean screenshots
 <br><br><br>

 **Description:**